 Due to rapid technological progress and strong competition, many firms are nowadays confronted with quickly eroding competitive advantages.
 Innovation has therefore become key to sustaining firm success over time.
 In this module, participants will learn about the strategic dimension of innovation in firms: we will discuss how innovation has become an integral part of strategy making, how firms may gather “knowledge of the future” via corporate foresight activities and identify new market opportunities, how existing innovation methods (e.g. design thinking) can be embedded in a more encompassing process of strategic innovation management, how firms mitigate weaknesses by collaborating, and how they make can make sure to profit from their innovations (e.g. via complementary assets, patents, and standards).

-Identification and analysis of all key dimensions of sustainable innovation within established firms as well as new ventures: agile business processes and practices, innovation methodologies and tools, understanding mindsets, designing organizational structures enabling collaboration across functional lines, tapping new forms of organization enabled by the digital revolution.
+Identification and analysis of all key dimensions of sustainable and digital innovation within established firms as well as new ventures: agile business processes and practices, developing business models for digital innovation, understanding mindsets, designing organizational structures enabling collaboration across functional and hierarchical lines, tapping new forms of organizing enabled by the digital revolution.

 At the end of the MBA program, students have to write a master thesis in order to receive the academic degree of Master of Business Administration (MBA).
 The intention of the master thesis is to guarantee that the graduate of the MBA program is able to write scientific papers on his or her own.